Muffin Recipes Using Basic Techniques

 In the “muffin technique” the batter must be stirred, never beaten and only until the dry ingredients are thoroughly moistened.
 This technique is usually used for plain muffins when no sugar or very little is used and gives a slightly coarse and open muffin texture.
 When the ingredients are moist, the batter will appear rough and lumpy and will break easily when lifted with the spoon.
 The small lumps will take care of themselves during the baking.
 When the mixture is over stirred or beaten, everything changes.
 The baked muffin will be small with peaked tops.
 The texture even might appear to be tough and rubbery and could have long holes and tunnels.
 Immediately after mixing, the batter should be spooned into the muffin pans and baked to avoid the loss any leavening action.

-It is a matter of personal preference when making muffin recipes, which technique of mixing is used.
+It is a matter of personal preference when you are learning how to make muffin recipes, which technique of mixing is used.
 The cake method is usually used for rich tea muffins, containing a larger proportion of shortening and sugar.
 For a finer grained cakelike texture use firm shortening and continue beating as the eggs and other ingredients are added.

 Preheat oven to 400F degrees.